ttz-emo/ElastoPlasticity-IsotropicHardening/README.md

 The workflow below presents the finite element analysis (FEA) solution methodology for bilinear isotropic hardening as implemented in GetDP:
 ![workflow](images/workflow_FEA.svg)

-The workflow below describes the algorithmic steps for bilinear isotropic hardening under plane stress conditions required at each Gauss point:
+The following workflow describes the algorithmic steps for bilinear isotropic hardening under plane stress conditions required at each Gauss point: